Can I claim against a private practitioner?

 There’s usually no need to take a medical negligence claim to court.
 But your private practitioner may refuse to take responsibility and/or offer an acceptable level of compensation.
 Obviously, we can escalate the process, and fight on your behalf.

-For full information on legal advice and how we can assist with your claim, get in touch now.
+For full information on how we can assist with your claim, get in touch now.